Home • SEO Articles • 75 Free SEO Tips For Small Business

 As if you aren’t busy enough already, right?

-It’s also a good habit to get into since just about everyone will be using Social Media in the not so distant future.
+It’s also a good habit to get into since just about everyone uses at least some type of Social Media platform.

 If you rename a page, use the following syntax in your .htaccess file:

 You can do this with as many pages as necessary, too.

 Every day matters and you’re only going to fall farther behind if you wait.